-While scatter in the observable-mass relation is typically addressed in studies of the local cluster abundance (e.g. [1]), it is commonly ignored in forecasts for upcoming high redshift surveys (e.g. [2-4]).
+While scatter in the observable-mass relation is typically addressed in studies of the local cluster abundance (e.g. [1]), it is commonly ignored in forecasts for upcoming high redshift surveys (e.g. [2, 3, 4]).
 While it is true that scatter in the observable of a known form does little to degrade the dark energy information, uncertainties in the distribution directly translate into uncertainties in the dark energy inferences that must be controlled.

-In this paper, we undertake a general study of the impact of uncertainty in the observable-mass distribution on high redshift cluster counts.
+In this Paper we undertake a general study of the impact of uncertainty in the observable-mass distribution on high redshift cluster counts.
 Previous work on forecasting prospects for dark energy constraints have examined the effect of scatter under specific and typically more restrictive assumptions.
 For example, the change in the number counts, known as Eddington bias [5], has been assessed for a fixed cut in signal-to-noise of cluster detection via the Sunyaev-Zel'dovich flux in a hydrodynamic simulation [6] and through modeling a constant scatter in mass [7].
-However, it is the uncertainty in the scatter, or the error in the correction of the bias, that degrades dark energy constraints.
+However it is the uncertainty in the scatter, or the error in the correction of the bias, that degrades dark energy constraints.
 Along these lines, Levine et al. [8] considered the marginalization of a constant scatter in the mass-temperature relation for clusters but with strong external priors on the dark energy parameters.

 Prospects for the self-calibration of the mean observable-mass relation have been extensively studied recently.
-Self-calibration relies on the fact that whereas the dark energy is a function of redshift alone, cluster observables are a function of both mass and redshift.
-Moreover, both the shape of the mass function [9] and the clustering of clusters as a function of mass [10] can be accurately predicted as a function of cosmology from N-body simulations.
-While there currently remains substantial uncertainty in these quantities, efforts are underway to quantify these relations at the required percent level accuracy (e.g. [11]).

-Thus, by demanding consistency between the counts and their sample variance across the sky as a function of the observable mass, one can jointly solve for the cosmology and the mean observable-mass relation.
+Self-calibration relies on the fact that both the shape of the mass function [9] and the clustering of clusters [10] can be predicted from cosmological simulations.
+Much of the information in the latter can be extracted from the angular variance of the counts so that costly spectroscopy can be avoided [11].
+Thus by demanding consistency between the counts and their sample variance across the sky as a function of the observable mass, one can jointly solve for the cosmology and the mean observable mass relation.
 Here we show that the shape of the mass function is even more effective at monitoring the scatter in the observable-mass relation.

-We begin in Sec.
-II with a discussion of our parametrization of the observable-mass distribution and assess its implications for the dark energy.
-We examine the prospects for self-calibration in Sec.
-III and conclude in Sec.
-IV.
+We begin in §II with a discussion of our parameterization of the observable-mass distribution and assess its implications for the dark energy.
+We examine the prospects for self-calibration in §III and conclude in §IV.